 - Invoicing.
 You can send free customizable invoices and get paid fast.

 - Offers multiple payment options.
-PayPal works with credit and debit cards, Pay Later options, PayPal credit, Venmo, as well as allows your customers to pay by scanning a QR code, etc.
+PayPal works with credit and debit cards, Buy Now Pay Later options, PayPal Credit, and Venmo, as well as allows your customers to pay by scanning a QR code, etc.

 - PayPal credit payments.
-Your customers may use their PayPal credit account and don’t have to have an actual physical card.
+Your customers may use their PayPal credit account and don’t have to have a physical card.

-- E-commerce features.
-With PayPal, you get access to not only payments, but also hosting your listings (so that you can sell online without a website) and inventory tracking.
-Testing these features doesn’t hurt.
+- Ecommerce features.
+With PayPal, you get access to not only payments but also hosting your listings (so that you can sell online without a website) and inventory tracking.

 - Payouts.
-Instant payouts to your PayPal account; transfers to your bank account might take 3 to 5 business days or may be made instantly for an additional 1.5% fee.
+Instant payouts to your PayPal account; transfers to your bank account usually take 1-3 days but it might take up to 5 business days (depending on your bank) or may be made instantly for an additional 1.75% fee.

 Depending on your PayPal Business plan, you’ll pay a monthly fee: